prayagupa/nepleaks-clj/README.md

 which will download all required depemdencies.

-But don't forget to configure ~/.m2/settings.xml if [proxy](http://maven.apache.org/guides/mini/guide-proxies.html) is being used :
+But don't forget to configure `~/.m2/settings.xml` if [proxy](http://maven.apache.org/guides/mini/guide-proxies.html) is being used.
+Have a look at lein [issue#283](https://github.com/technomancy/leiningen/issues/283).

     <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"
       xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"